Different seasons, different places to visit. So, where should you visit in Southern Vietnam to keep the best memories?

 Here, you can spend your time visiting some historical attractions during the day, then at night, enjoy yourself with some activities to reduce your tiredness and the day heat.

-The first time you visit a city, you probably need to learn more about the histories, the lifestyle, the changes of that city.
-Hence, HaHa Tours will be your friends to tell you more about this modern city.
-Do the Saigon Night Lights, you might see how young the city thanks to some activities young generations usually do, visit here https://www.hahatours.com/saigon-night-lights.
-Or you can find interesting attractions and activities in a day, visit https://www.hahatours.com/the-changing-city.
+The first time you visit a city, you probably need to learn more about the history, the lifestyle, the chances in that city.
+Hence, VN Deluxe Trip will be your friend to tell you more about this modern city.
+Do the Saigon Night Lights, you might see how young the city is thanks to some activities young generations usually do https://www.vndeluxetrip.com/saigon-night-lights.
+Or you can find interesting attractions and activities in a day, visit https://www.vndeluxetrip.com/the-changing-city.

 If you don’t try street food in some alleys here.
 Street foods are loved by everybody in this city.
 Some are cheap, but some are not.
 You can easily find street foods everywhere you go around this city.
 Nevertheless, here are some alleys you can explore and try street food: 177 Lý Tự Trọng Street, 84 Nguyễn Du, 200 Xóm Chiếu, 76 Hai Bà Trưng…

 Street Food Tour is one of the most common tours for travelers to explore the Vietnamese traditional cuisine in this big city.
-With HaHa Tours, you will not worry about missing anything, visit https://www.hahatours.com/street-food-tour.
+With VN Deluxe Trip, you will not worry about missing anything, visit https://www.vndeluxetrip.com/street-food-tour.

 Beaches and islands